Waljee-Zhu-ML-Projects/HOSEA-Package/README.md

 ### Alternative

-I had trouble installing it directly through `devtools` so I did it manually:
+I had trouble installing it directly through `devtools` becuase of access rights so I did it manually:

 - Clone the repository `https://gitlab.umich.edu/waljee-zhu-ml-projects/hosea-package.git`
 - Move to the new directory